analogdevicesinc/msdk/Examples/MAX78002/CNN/cifar-100/.vscode/readme.md

     ![Open Settings JSON Command](https://raw.githubusercontent.com/MaximIntegratedTechSupport/VSCode-Maxim/main/img/open_settings_json.jpg)

-10. Add the following entries _inside_ of the curly braces {}...
+10. Add the entries below into your user settings.json file.

+    Note:  **If you installed the MaximSDK to a non-default location change the value of `"MAXIM_PATH"`.
+Only use forward slashes `/` when setting `"MAXIM_PATH"`.**

     ```json
     {
-        ...
-        "MAXIM_PATH":"<MaximSDK root directory>", //Change this to the installation location of the MaximSDK from step 1.
-        "update.mode": "manual", // Disable auto updates of VS Code (Optional but strongly recommended)
-        "extensions.autoUpdate": false, // Disable auto updates of extensions (Optional but strongly recommended)
-        ...
+        // There may be other settings up here...

+        "MAXIM_PATH":"C:/MaximSDK", // Only use forward slahes '/' when setting this path!
+        "update.mode": "manual",
+        "extensions.autoUpdate": false,

+        // and/or other settings down here...
     }
     ```

-11. Save your changes to the file with `CTRL + S`.
-VS Code will prompt for a restart.
-Restart for the changes to take effect.
+11. Save your changes to the file with `CTRL + S` and restart VS Code.

 12. That's it!
 You're ready to start using Visual Studio Code to develop with Maxim's Microcontrollers.
-The MaximSDK example projects come pre-populated with .vscode project folders, and the "Tools/VSCode-Maxim" folder of the SDK contains documentation and new project templates.
-See [Usage](#usage) below for more details on using the projects.
+The MaximSDK examples come pre-populated with .vscode project folders, and the `Tools/VSCode-Maxim` folder of the SDK contains documentation and templates.
+See [Usage](#usage) below for more details.

 ## Usage